scale-it/algo-builder/docs/tutorials/t-wallet.md

 Now, run the app for local development.
 It will automatically rebuild the app when the code is updated.<br/>
 `yarn run dev` or `npm run dev`

-After successfully running, your browser screen will look similar to this.
+App should pop up in your browser, it will look similar to this:
 <img src="./t-wallet/assets/homescreen.png" height="200" title="Home Page" />

 #### 3. Using the Wallet Widget